 - Make a support group.
 Your tormentor will definitely have tried his hand at someone else in the workplace also.
 Gang up and scare him or her away!

 - Offices have policies dealing with such issues and these are mentioned in the office memorandum.
-Log books, letters to the owner of the company, or complaints can be drafted for the safety of the victim.
+Logbooks, letters to the owner of the company, or complaints can be drafted for the safety of the victim.

 - Warn your stalker off by threatening to take his actions to the authorities or court for disciplinary action.
 No one wants to ruin their career and the misbehaving person will surely take a back seat!

-- In case of absence of tangible evidence, frequently displayed misbehavior and testimony of other witnesses can be used to bring the misbehaving person under the law.
+- In case of the absence of tangible evidence, frequently displayed misbehavior and testimony of other witnesses can be used to bring the misbehaving person under the law.
 But you need to report the incident at the earliest because there is a prescribed time limit under which the complaint will be attended to.

-- Blogs, Messaging services, networking sites, hand delivered letters, phone calls carrying useless sexual comments or lustful photographs/sounds are proof enough to get the person prosecuted.
+- Blogs, Messaging services, networking sites, hand-delivered letters, phone calls carrying useless sexual comments or lustful photographs/sounds are proof enough to get the person prosecuted.

-One single incident of “crossing the line” is enough to be labelled as sexual harassment.
+One single incident of “crossing the line” is enough to be labeled as sexual harassment.
 “Nip it in the bud and don’t let it go further”- needs to be your official Mantra.
 Society demands a total eradication of sexual harassment to save a woman or man’s dignity and is slowly creeping towards this goal, make sure you don’t close your eyes and complain about it in time.

 I have tried to compile everything in this article but there is plenty happening out there that we have no idea about.
 You also must have faced some terrible moments at the workplace that left you helpless and very very angry.
 How did you deal with them?
 Can you share some pointers for us in the comment section so that all our readers benefit from this article and never have to face a harassing situation like this in their workplace?
 Let’s nip this from the root and make our corporate homes a better place to work in, let’s work together to deal with sexual harassment effectively.
 Pick your pens and share now!